synax/chocolatey-packages/README.md

 ### Folder Structure

 * automatic - where automatic packaging and packages are kept.
-These are packages that are automatically maintained using either [AU](https://chocolatey.org/packages/au) or [Ketarin](https://chocolatey.org/packages/ketarin)/[ChocolateyPackageUpdater](https://chocolatey.org/packages/chocolateypackageupdater) combo.
+These are packages that are automatically maintained using [AU](https://chocolatey.org/packages/au)
 * icons - Where you keep icon files for the packages.
 This is done to reduce issues when packages themselves move around.
 * manual - where packages that are not automatic are kept.
 * setup - items for prepping the system to ensure for auto packaging.